Master of Arts in Theatre

 M.A. in Theatre

-The M.A.
-Program in Theatre at Bowling Green State University is designed to provide students with those fundamentals essential for the development of independent thought and expression, ingredients necessary for truly creative scholarship and artistry in the theater.
-In the program, students are afforded a basic understanding of theatre history, theory, criticism, and research methods and their application to teaching and practical work in theatre.
-Two semesters and a summer of course work are normally required for the completion of the Portfolio Track.
-Students completing the Thesis Track typically complete required course work in one year, and in the summer and second year that follow, write the M.A. thesis and take additional courses.
+The Master of Arts Program in Theatre at Bowling Green State University is designed to provide students with fundamentals essential for the development of independent thought and expression, ingredients necessary for creative scholarship and artistry in the theater.
+Students are afforded a basic understanding of theatre and performance history, theory, criticism, and research methods and their application to practical work in theatre.
+Students may pursue one of two courses of study: the M.A.
+Thesis Track (i.e., Plan I), or the M.A.
+Portfolio Track (i.e., Plan II).

-Although M.A.
-Thesis Track students are not encouraged to change advisors, they may do so when change is warranted.
-Such a change would be considered appropriate if a student decides to change his/her area of primary scholarly interest or direction.
+Although M.A. students are not encouraged to change advisors, they may do so when change is warranted.
+Such a change would be considered appropriate if a student decides to change the primary area of research or focus of creative work, or if a faculty member becomes newly eligible to advise M.A. committees (i.e., has been granted Level I or II Graduate Faculty Status).
 Usually such changes are mutually agreed upon by the student and the advisor.
-Students wishing to change advisors should submit a written request to the Graduate Coordinator and are subject to the Coordinator and Chair’s approval.
-Before taking this step, the student must communicate directly with the current and prospective advisors, and the chosen advisor must indicate willingness to serve.
+A student wishing to change advisors must submit a written request to the Graduate Coordinator.
+In all cases where a change in advisors is being considered, the student must communicate directly with the current and prospective advisors, and the chosen advisor must indicate willingness to serve.

 B. Renewals of Assistantships:

 Renewal of an assistantship is not automatic.
 Students must formally reapply through the Chair of the Department of Theatre and Film.
 Application guidelines for reappointment will be provided early in the spring term.
 Applications will be evaluated by the Chair based on the following criteria:

 - Satisfactory progress toward the degree in accord with expectations and timelines articulated by the department.

 - Availability of funds.

 M.A. assistantships and corresponding tuition scholarships are eligible for renewal for potentially two years of on-campus study.